PopescuStefanRadu/learnt/java.md

 ### Wildcard

-Each wildcard is refers to a different "any" type.
+Each wildcard refers to a different "any" type.

 todo